Top Mountain Bike Trails in Bethel

 Miles of great trails—some old, many brand-new—are webbed through the forests and foothills.
 Almost any rider, from wobbly beginner to full-on crazy, will find something to like.

-A number of the area’s mountain-biking trails were built or are overseen by Mahoosuc Pathways, a local non-profit.
+A number of the area’s mountain biking trails were built or are overseen by Woods + Trails, a local non-profit.
 It’s probably best known for the popular Bethel Village Trails, a year-round network in the heart of downtown.
 The trails start at the Bethel Inn Resort and are free to use during the summer.
-Mahoosuc Pathways accepts donations and sell memberships on-line.
+Woods + Trails accepts donations and sells memberships on-line.
 Most of the 5.6 miles of the Bethel Village Trails are good for beginning and intermediate riders.
 Those wanting a bit more action can take a connecting route to the eight miles of Gould Academy's Pine Hill trails, which are more technical.
+In the Bethel Community Forest there are single and double track trails as well.

 Just south of Bethel in Albany Township, Mahoosuc Pathways constructed another mountain-biking spot at Bacon Hill.
 It sports four miles of mostly intermediate-level loops and a multi-feature playground for riders wanting to work on their skills.